eugene-d/MQBoilerplateSwift/README.md

 `MQBoilerplateSwift` is a Swift framework containing all the code that I keep reusing across my iOS app projects.

+## Dependencies

+This framework uses [Alamofire](https://github.com/Alamofire/Alamofire) under the hood to manage network requests.
+You must add the `Alamofire.framework` from `MQBoilerplateSwift` to your project's `Embedded Libraries` build phase.

 ## Installation

 Currently, `MQBoilerplateSwift` can only be added to a project via `git submodule`.